School of Humanities and Sciences

 Showing 1-6 of 6 Results

-Robert E. Paradise Professor in Natural Resources Law and Senior Fellow at the Woods Institute for the Environment
+Robert E. Paradise Professor of Natural Resources Law, Professor at the Stanford Doerr School of Sustainability and Senior Fellow at the Woods Institute for the Environment

 BioA global expert on water and natural resources, Barton “Buzz” Thompson focuses on how to improve resource management through legal, institutional, and technological innovation.
 He was the founding Perry L. McCarty Director of the Stanford Woods Institute for the Environment, where he remains a Senior Fellow and directs the Water in the West program.
 He also has been a Senior Fellow (by courtesy) at Stanford’s Freeman-Spogli Institute for International Studies, and a visiting fellow at the Hoover Institution.
 He founded the law school’s Environmental and Natural Resources Program.
 He also is a faculty member in Stanford’s Emmett Interdisciplinary Program in Environment and Resources (E-IPER).